Stickydicee/portfolio/honeypot-rpi5/README.md

 ---

-## 📈 Planned Next Steps
+## 🛠 Project Features
+- ✅ Cowrie SSH honeypot listening on port 22
-- Enable Slack integration via webhook on new login attempts
+- ✅ Slack integration to send real-time alerts
-- Push selected logs to centralized dashboard (Grafana or ELK)
+- ✅ Alerts on login attempts, command execution, downloads, session start/end
-- Develop simple Python script for log parsing & alerting
+- ✅ Extendable Python script for integration with Discord, email, or a SIEM

 ---

-## 🧠 Lessons Learned
-- Importance of network isolation when deploying attack surfaces
-- Common brute-force patterns and usernames (root, admin, test)
-- Cowrie’s logging structure and how to extract relevant data
+## 👨‍💻 For Cybersecurity Analysts

+This project provides practical hands-on experience for:
+- Blue team monitoring
+- Threat intelligence gathering
+- Detection engineering
+- Log analysis
+- Developing Python automation for SOC workflows
+- Use it to simulate attacks, gather attacker TTPs, and improve detection rules.

 ---